BYUComputingBootCampTests/makeTest/README.md

 changes to your code and try again.
 Check in the Pull Request to see which part of the passoff you failed at, and then try to duplicate the results on your local machine (by looking at the pass-off workflow files).
 Compare your output on your machine to the intended behaviour found in this README.md to find out what went wrong.
-When you think you're ready to resubmit, push the changes back onto your repository, and re-open the PR.
+When you think you're ready to resubmit, push the changes back onto your repository, and open a new Pull Request.
 The workflow will check it again when it runs.

 ## Support